opendatamesh-initiative/odm-platform-adapter-validator-opa/README.md

 ### Build image
 Build the Docker image of the application and run it.

-*Before executing the following commands change properly the value of arguments `DATABASE_USERNAME`, `DATABASE_PASSWORD` and `DATABASE_URL`.
-Reported commands already contains right argument values if you have created the database using the commands above.

 ```bash
 docker build -t odm-platform-up-policy-engine-opa-server-app . -f Dockerfile